HugoTian/admin/pa6/README.md

 # Assignment 6: The Next Great Search Engine
 ### Due Thurs, Dec 4, 2014, at 11:59 PM

+There are no late days for this assignment.

 In this assignment you will build an integrated Web search engine that has several features:
 * Ranking based on both tf-idf and PageRank scoring
 * Indexing implemented with MapReduce so it can scale to very large corpus sizes